 “Pure in heart refers to those who are morally unstained, clean, free from duplicity or filth in their relationships with others.”

 Jesus instructs purity not just as a matter of faith but also as a matter of fact.
 The pure in heart will personally experience the glory of heaven one day if they can remain faithful.

 “They shall see His face, and His name shall be on their foreheads.”
 Revelation 22:4

 Map Way Point #7: “Blessed are the peacemakers.” v.9

-In the middle of such discontent and anger, Jesus instructs His audience to be peacemakers, something many found (and still find) very difficult to do.
+In the middle of such discontent and anger, Jesus instructs His audience to be peacemakers, to be actively causing unity and reconciliation.
+It was something many found (and still find) very difficult to do.
 Like His teaching about mercy, the idea of being a peacemaker is essential enough that He repeats it in verses 44-45.

 “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven.”
 Matthew 5:44-45